Elibelinde

 Elibelinde (Turkish for "hands on hips") is a Turkish motif of a hands-on-hips female figure.
 It is widely used on kilims (flat tapestry-woven carpets) and occurs in many variations.
-The arms of the figure are represented by two inward-facing hooks, while the body of the woman is represented by a triangle or diamond.
-The head is typically represented by a diamond.
+The arms of the figure are represented by two inward-facing hooks, while the body of the woman is represented by a triangle or diamond, sometimes with a child depicted in the womb.The head is typically represented by a diamond.
 The Elibelinde is a symbol of fertility and motherhood.
 It is one of many kilim motifs commonly woven into Turkish flatweave rugs.
+The motif may appear in single form and also in mirror images in either the field or the borders of the Kilim rug.